mr47/opensource-kit/readme.md

 Create simple, flexible libraries without worry about production ready covered code.
 Simple and easy to use.

-Do you wanna build you library with few lines of `npm ...` ?.
+Do you wanna build you library with few lines of `npm` ?.

 No need to find `amazing-new-boilerplate-with-black-jack` just use `Open source kit`.